T0mmykn1fe/iPadMeetingRoomMagic/Notes_on_adding_a_datasource.md

-# Notes on add ing a custom datasource
+# Notes on adding a custom datasource

 I'd love to accept PRs for other datasources than Google Apps.
 I haven't dedicated the time to make it an easy process yet, so it's still a little raw.
 If you want to add a new datasource besides Google, there are a few things you have to know.